shopware/docs/guides/plugins/apps/payment.md

 Asynchronous payments are more complicated and rely on interaction with the user and therefore a redirect to the payment provider.
 For example, this might be an integration with _PayPal_ or _Stripe_.
 The following process applies:

 Shopware sends the first `pay` POST request which is supposed to start the payment with the payment provider.
 All necessary data is provided: the `order`, `orderTransaction` and a `returnUrl`, where the user should be redirected to once the payment process with the payment provider has been finished.
-If everything is correct and the payment process is ready to start, the response to this request should be a `redirectUrl`, where the user is redirected to by Shopware.
-In case the payment can't be started \(for example because of missing credentials for the shop\), this can also return a `fail` status and / or a `message`.
+If everything is correct and the payment process is ready to start, the response to this request must be a `redirectUrl`, where the user is redirected to by Shopware.
+In case the payment can't be started \(for example because of missing credentials for the shop\), the response can return a `fail` status and / or a `message`.
+However, the provided `message` will be logged only, it is not being shown on redirect back to the shop.

 ```php
 use Symfony\Component\HttpFoundation\Request;